Is now the best time buy gold and silver?

 I personally avoid holding it at a bank.
 That means if a bank collapses in the future, you’ll still own your precious metals.
 But if you do want to store your gold and silver, I’d buy a vault and lock it somewhere safe at home — albeit, the risk here is being robbed.

 A home safe can be installed for about $500 from a local security company.
 But you should only store small amounts this way.
-If you do keep it at home, you need to increase your home and contents insurance to cover the metal.
-And you’ll need to avoid telling everyone down at the pub about your stash…
+If you do keep it at home, you’ll need to avoid telling everyone down at the pub about your stash…

 Depending on how much gold and silver you buy, it quickly becomes cheaper to store it at the dealer, or rent a safety deposit box for a few hundred bucks each year…